Fetal surgery: Technique

 Tocolytics are generally given to prevent labor; however, these should not be given if the risk is higher for the fetus inside the womb than if delivered, such as may be the case in intrauterine infection, unexplained vaginal bleeding and fetal distress.
 An H_{2} antagonist is usually given for anaesthesia the evening before and the morning of the operation, and an antacid is usually given before induction to reduce the risk of acid aspiration.
 Rapid sequence induction is often used for sedation and intubation.

 Open fetal surgery is similar in many respects to a normal cesarean section performed under general anesthesia, except that the fetus remains dependent on the placenta and is returned to the uterus.
 A hysterotomy is performed on the pregnant woman, and once the uterus is open and the fetus is exposed, the fetal surgery begins.
 Typically, this surgery consists of an interim procedure intended to allow the fetus to remain in utero until it has matured enough to survive delivery and neonatal surgical procedures.

 Upon completion of the fetal surgery, the fetus is put back inside the uterus and the uterus and abdominal wall are closed up.
 Before the last stitch is made in the uterine wall, the amniotic fluid is replaced.
 The mother remains in the hospital for 3–7 days for monitoring.
 Often babies who have been operated on in this manner are born pre-term.
+Some of the maternal risks identfied through randomized trials include high prevalence of spontaneous rupture of membranes (46% in prenatal surgical cases versus 8% postnatally), spontaneous onset of labor (38% vs 14%, respectively with prenatal and postnatal intervention), chorioamnionitis (26% in prenatal intervention), and pulmonary edema (6% in prenatal intervention) as seen in the MOMS trial.